dtrckd/pymake/Readme.md

 We provide an example of a design workflow with pymake As an example of usage, we provide an **Search Engine** experience.

-In a pymake project there is 4 main component :
+In a pymake project there is 4 main components :

-* The data : The input of an experience
+* The data : The input of any experience,
 * A model : It represents our understanfing of the data,
-* A script : That operate with the data and models
+* A script : Code that operate with the data and models,
-* A Specification (spec/design) : It is the specicification of the context of an experiments.
-In order words the parameters of an experience.
+* A Specification (spec/design) : It is the specicification of the context of an experiment.
+In order words, the parameters of an experience.

 ### Documentation